samloh84/terraform-aws-eks/README.md

-# Terraform AWS Bastion - Centos
+# Terraform AWS EKS

-Terraform module for creating an autoscaling group of CentOS Bastion hosts on AWS.
+Terraform module for creating an EKS Cluster on AWS

 ## Usage